 - Take note of your Timezone City.
 All time selections will be relative to that timezone.

 - Choose the hour of the day when when your In-Hours interval begins.
 You are not able to choose minutes before or after an hour.
 The In-Hours interval will begin exactly at the top of the hour.

 - Choose the hour of the day when your In-Hours interval ends.
 The In-Hours interval will end exactly at the top of the hour.
 The In-Hours interval must end at a time later than it begins.

 - Choose the days of the week when you have In-Hours time.
 For example, if your company is open Monday through Friday then check the boxes next to those five days and leave Saturday and Sunday unchecked.

-- Enter another secondary Inbound Number* as the destination for inbound calls during the Out-of-Hours intervals of a day and also for days with no In-Hours intervals.
+- Enter a Number* as the Forwarding destination for inbound calls during the Out-of-Hours intervals of a day and also for days with no In-Hours intervals.

-Once you have your Time of Day Routing setup as desired, click the “Update” Button to save the settings.
-When the update succeeds you can click the “close” button.
+Once you have your Time of Day Routing setup as desired, click the “Update & Next” Button to save the settings and then continue to the additional settings for the Inbound Number you are configuring.

-*Note, the secondary Inbound Numbers referenced in steps 5 and 6 do not need to be numbers acquired within turboDial unless you want to use other Enhanced Inbound or Hosted Voice features on those numbers such as forwarding destinations, Voice Mail or Auto Attendant.
+*Note, the out-of-hours Number referenced in step 5 does not need to be a number acquired within turboDial unless you want to use other Enhanced Inbound or Hosted Voice features on those numbers such as forwarding destinations, Voice Mail or Auto Attendant.